 As an application of Theorem~\ref{thm.3mfdcase}, we can drop the disjointness assumption.

-\begin{cor} Let $M$ be an irreducible and boundary-irreducible compact oriented connected smooth $3$-manifold with empty or toroidal boundary.
+\begin{cor}[Invariance of $\ell^2$-torsion] Let $M$ be an irreducible and boundary-irreducible compact oriented connected smooth $3$-manifold with empty or toroidal boundary.
 If $\phi\in \h_2(M, \bd M)$ is a $2$-dimensional homology class and $S$~is a Thurston norm-realizing surface representing~$\phi$, then the quantity~$\tautwo (M\cutalong S,S_-)$ is independent of~$S$, and is thus an invariant of~$\phi$. \end{cor}

-\begin{proof} Let $T$~be a different choice of Thurston norm-realizing surface representing~$\phi$.
-If $T$~is disjoint from~$S$, the result follows from Theorem~\ref{thm:independent}.
-Otherwise, one can use Theorem~\ref{thm.3mfdcase} to find a path in the complex~$\T(M, \phi)$ of Thurston norm-realizing surfaces from the isotopy class of~$S$ to that of~$T$, and inductively apply Theorem~\ref{thm:independent} to every two consecutive surfaces in the path. \end{proof}
+\begin{proof} Let $T$~be a different choice of Thurston norm-realizing surface for~$\phi$.
+By Theorem~\ref{thm.3mfdcase} there is a path in the complex~$\Td(M, \phi)$ of Thurston norm-realizing surfaces from~$S$ to~$T$, and we can inductively apply Theorem~\ref{thm:independent} to every two consecutive surfaces in this path. \end{proof}

 We finish by mentioning that Ben Aribi, Friedl and the first author have related this invariant~$\tautwo (M\cutalong S,S_-)$ to the $\ell^2$-Alexander torsion of~$M$ and (the Poincaré dual of)~$\phi$ \cite[Proposition~4.4]{BFH18}.
 Moreover, it is known by work of Lück and Schick that if the interior of~$M$ admits a complete finite volume hyperbolic metric, then the $\ell^2$-torsion~$\tautwo(M) = \tautwo(M,\emptyset)$ is, up to a multiplicative constant, the hyperbolic volume \cite[Theorem~0.5]{LS99}.
 The first author has conjectured that a similar relation holds between $\tautwo(M\cutalong S, S_-)$ and the volume of~$M\cutalong S$, when a $S$~is a taut totally geodesic surface \cite[Conjecture~6.7]{He19}.